Farhan-Abid/Jersey-mania/README.md

 ## Website Specialities

-*Jersey Selling Activites<br>
+***

+* Jersey Selling Activites
-*Detailed honest reviews of buyers<br>
+* Detailed honest reviews of buyers
-*Special Dashboard which includes sales and revenues*<br>
+* Special Dashboard which includes sales and revenues*
-*A detailed Blog Section whoch contains some questions and answers
+* A detailed Blog Section whoch contains some questions and answers

 In the project directory, you can run: